petaverse-cloud/pv-docs-site/docs/petority/pets/associate.md

 title: Pet Association
 ---

-# Associating, Disassociating, and Switching Devices for Pets in Petority
+# Associating, Disassociating, and Switching Devices for Pets
 In Petority, you can easily **associate**, **disassociate**, and **switch** devices for your pets to track and monitor their activities.

 Here are the steps to perform these actions: